GT-STAR-Lab/Resource-Aware-Generalization/README.md

 # Resource-Aware-Generalization
-Code and supplementary material submitted to IJCAI
+Code and supplementary material submitted to AAMAS 22
 - Numerical simulations with 4 baseline algorithms
 - Experiment on the game StarCraft 2